 When looking for the ideal heads to pair with your LS engine, it is important to consider the airflow potential, port shape, and valve system.
 For example, the 243 heads offer better airflow, port shape, and valve system than 241s.

 Purchasing 243 Heads

 Purchasing 243 heads can be daunting because many vendors sell fake or used parts.
 Therefore, it is vital to buy your heads from a reputable vendor to ensure that you're getting a quality product.

 Moreover, make sure you compare the head types to find the best one for your needs.
 At Allied Motor Parts, we provide 243 heads for sale.
 So whether you're looking for CNC ported 243 heads or Chevy 243 heads, we've got them all.
 We also offer a wide range of other LS performance parts.

 Allied Motor Parts is the leading provider of LS performance parts.
 We have a team of experts that can help you choose the correct parts for your vehicle.
-Contact us today to learn more about our products and services.
+Contact us today to learn more about our products, services and for remanufactured cylinder heads.

 Frequently Asked Questions:

 Which LS engines have 243 heads?